 The group’s most recent faculty hire, Assistant Professor Stephanie Shih, a recent Stanford Ph.D., likes the pioneering, interdisciplinary spirit of the group.
 “It’s very exciting to be a part of a team that puts interdisciplinary research and teaching at the forefront.
 It’ll be interesting to see how this collaborative unit continues to grow in the coming years, both at UC Merced and in the field of Cognitive Science at large.”

-Finally, the CIS faculty group is now itself organizing the Annual Meeting of the Cognitive Science Society for 2015, which will be held in Pasadena.
+Finally, the CIS faculty group organized the Annual Meeting of the Cognitive Science Society for 2015 held in Pasadena.
 As just noted, the conference is attended by hundreds of universities, from dozens of countries, and attended by over a thousand scientists from a variety of fields.
 After only 10 years, Matlock and Yoshimi are helping lead this team of faculty in organizing the premiere conference in the field.
 It is a signature accomplishment of a group that continues to accumulate new accomplishments, a group that has come from Castle to CogSci.